Ramakrishna: Initial meeting

-Arriving at the temple ghat, Tota Puri, getting a glimpse of the devotional face of Ramakrishna, stepped up to him wondering if he can be a fit aspirant for learning Vedanta in Bengal, which was then saturated with Tantra.
+Arriving at the temple ghat, Tota Puri had a glimpse of the devotional face of Ramakrishna, and stepped up to him wondering if he can be a fit aspirant for learning Vedanta in Bengal, a province which was then saturated with Tantra.
 After observing Ramakrishna rigorously, he asked him on his own volition if he was interested in practicing any Vedantic disciplines.
 Ramakrishna replied, "I know nothing of what I should do or not; my Mother knows everything; I shall do as She commands."
-A startled Tota told him to go ask your mother, at which Ramakrishna silently went into the temple and returned ecstatically with a joyful face, and informed Tota that his Mother said, "Go and learn; it is in order to teach you that the monk came here."
-Being aware that the one whom Ramakrishna was referring to as his Mother was the idol of Devi in the temple, Tota though fascinated at his childlike simplicity, opined his behaviour was due to ignorance and false beliefs.
-Being a learned man, and of sharp intellect, Tota had no regard for any deity except for the Ishvara of Vedanta.
+A startled Tota told him to go ask your mother then, at which Ramakrishna silently went into the temple and returned ecstatically with a joyful face and informed that his Mother said, "Go and learn; it is in order to teach you that the monk came here."
+Being aware that whom Ramakrishna was referring to as his Mother was the idol in the temple, Tota though fascinated at this childlike simplicity, opined his behaviour was due to ignorance and false beliefs.
+Being a learned man and of sharp intellect, Tota had no regard for any deity except for the Ishvara of Vedanta.
 He looked upon the Devi as a delusional figure and had no belief in her existence, much less worshipping or propitiating Her.
-However he did not say anything about it to Ramakrishna, as he felt his impressions of mind would anyway pass away soon once initiated into sannyasa.
+However, he did not say anything about this to Ramakrishna as he felt his impressions of mind would anyway pass away once initiated into sannyasa.